Aqaao/DockerUnderCursor/README.md

 DockerUnderCursor is a plugin of [Krita](https://krita.org/), it can make any docker float and display in the mouse position with keyboard shotcuts.
 Support Plugin Panel, E.g [Pigment.O](https://github.com/EyeOdin/Pigment.O).

-Note:This plugin is still under development and improvement, there may be bugs, I will soon fix, if you find bug please check log and update plugin.

 ## Preview

 ![This is an image](https://github.com/Aqaao/DockerUnderCursor/blob/main/IMAGE/Preview.gif)